 Please note that we are going to need to limit the number of leaders that each troop can bring due to the number of scouts already signed up.
 Please don't disappoint your adults by promising them a space at camp without first checking the number guidelines later in this guide.
-If you have a larger number, arrange for those adults to split the week.
-In addition all adults coming to camp should plan on being vaccinated.
+If you have a larger number, arrange for those adults to split the week

-Our camp team has returned in full this year!
+Our camp team has returned in full this year once again!
 Marc Jenkins and Todd Scheuren will be serving as Assistant Camp Directors.
-Matt Sigler will be back as Program Director, and Jay Fink returns again as Head Cook.
+Jeremy Campbell will be Program Director, and Jay Fink returns as Head Cook.
 Frank Colling will be our baker and Commissary Director.
 Bill Kane will be back as Head Commissioner, and Bruce Lemken also returns as Range Dir.